 “When are you two going to start your family?”

-Thomas says that the decision to have a baby or a family is private and personal, and if you decide against becoming parents, you should not face criticism for your choice.
-Thomas suggests something like “That is a choice between my partner and I, that we are discussing privately.”
+Thomas says that the decision to have a baby or a family is private and personal, and if you decide against becoming a parent, you should not face criticism for your choice.
+Thomas suggests something like “That is a choice between my partner and me, that we are discussing privately.”
 Then, you can inquire about something less intense to switch the gears of the convo.